 RAD Model Steps

 - Business modelling

 - Data modelling

 - Process modelling

 - Testing & modelling

-In comparison with the rapid application development, the dynamic systems development model possesses similar features.
+In comparison with the RAD model, the dynamic systems development model possesses similar features.
 The main principle of this model is that perfect software is achievable through a constant changing process.

 Iterative in nature, it is goal-oriented with other major characteristics like flexibility, lightness, and continuous development.
 With a focus on user involvement, this method aims at the development and provision of software models based on a specified budget and deadline.

 Benefits of Dynamic Systems Development